Designing a 1930s Living Room: A Guide to Classic Comfort

 • An original 1930s living room was typically anchored by a comfortable, often three-piece suite—a sofa and two armchairs—upholstered in durable fabrics like velvet, chenille, or patterned chintz.
 We’ve seen this work best when the furniture has those distinctive rounded arms and squat, solid legs.
 Beyond seating, a radio cabinet was a must-have, often a beautifully crafted piece of furniture itself.
 Occasional tables, perhaps with glass tops or chrome accents, were prevalent.
 For decor, think about framed prints, often depicting landscapes or portraits, and practical items like ashtrays (it was the 30s, after all) and decorative ceramics.
 Wall-to-wall carpeting was gaining popularity, but polished wood floors with area rugs were also common.

 • To truly capture the essence of a living room original 1930s house interior, we recommend a multi-layered approach.
 Begin with the architectural details: if you have original picture rails, skirting boards, or internal doors, restore them.
 The color palette should lean towards warm neutrals—creams, beiges, soft greens, or muted blues—with pops of deeper, richer tones.
 Source period-appropriate furniture, either genuine antiques or high-quality reproductions that respect the streamlined forms.
-Don't forget the details: Bakelite light switches, period-style curtains, and perhaps a gramophone or a vintage clock.
-It sounds simple, but most people forget that authenticity comes from a cohesive vision, not just isolated pieces.
+Don't forget the details: Bakelite light switches, period-style curtains, and perhaps a gramophone or a vintage clock. that authenticity comes from a cohesive vision, not just isolated pieces.
 It’s about creating a narrative, a sense of history that feels lived-in and loved.